ASA-P/PlaywrightSynoptic/README/Useful Information.md

 #### **The Playwright Inspector**
 The Playwright Inspector is a GUI tool which exposes additional debugging functionality.

-The Inspector allows us to easily step through each instruction of our script, while giving us clear information on the duration, outcome, and functioning of each.
+The Inspector allows easy step through each instruction of the script, giving  clear information on the duration, outcome, and functioning of each.
 This can be helpful in getting to the root cause of some of the more generic errors.

 #### **Run in headed mode**
 Playwright runs browsers in headless mode by default.